Questions and Answers

 Once you submit your question, you will receive an acknowledgement of receipt and ESMA staff will review your question.
 Should further information and/or clarification be needed to answer your question, ESMA staff will contact you.

-Questions from other stakeholders, such as consultancy firms, will be considered with lower priority unless they are raising a high impact issue or it is demonstrated (as part of the information submitted) that these stakeholders are acting on behalf of financial market participants subject to a legislative act within ESMA’s remit.
-Although ESMA will do its utmost to process questions as quickly as possible, the number, complexity and prioritisation of the questions submitted will necessarily affect the time taken for ESMA to address the matters raised.
+- Type of stakeholder: Questions received from investors’ and regulated firms’ associations, will be prioritised over questions from individual firms.
+Questions from consultants or law firms will be considered with lower priority unless they are raising a high impact issue or it is demonstrated (as part of the information submitted) that these stakeholders are acting on behalf of financial market participants subject to a legislative act within ESMA’s remit.

 Where appropriate, ESMA may also decide to merge or group together similar questions submitted by multiple parties and provide one answer.
 ESMA will need to assess each question on a case-by-case basis to determine what next steps, if any, would be beneficial.